fffilps/sunday-sudoku/README.md

 ## todo:
 so left off on progress updating.
 Make new function thats simple. it updates the userprogress with the new updated completed puzzle count. then document the level of each puzzle done - for algorithm with ranking and scoreing.

+- so we have the supabase connected. on completion, it shows live amount of completed quizzes.
+I now need to add the difficulty levels with each count, so that on profile view and success screen, I can show how many of each quiz they have done.
+Again it helps for later algorthms, levels, and rankings.

+- Need to hide the type portion for now, as i dont know the other types yet nor began building it out.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started